Time to Buy Beat-Down Chindata Group Holdings Limited (CD) Stock? Here is the INSIGHT

-For the readers interested in the stock health of Chindata Group Holdings Limited (CD).
-It is currently valued at $10.93.
-When the transactions were called off in the previous session, Stock hit the highs of $10.40, after setting-off with the price of $10.08.
-Company’s stock value dipped to $9.955 during the trading on the day.
-When the trading was stopped its value was $10.39.Recently in News on August 6, 2021, Chindata Group to Release Second Quarter 2021 Financial Results and Host a Conference Call on August 26, 2021.
+Let’s start up with the current stock price of Chindata Group Holdings Limited (CD), which is $10.93 to be very precise.
+The Stock rose vividly during the last session to $10.40 after opening rate of $10.08 while the lowest price it went was recorded $9.955 before closing at $10.39.Recently in News on August 6, 2021, Chindata Group to Release Second Quarter 2021 Financial Results and Host a Conference Call on August 26, 2021.
 Chindata Group Holdings Limited (“Chindata Group” or the “Company”) (Nasdaq: CD), a leading carrier-neutral hyperscale data center solution provider in Asia-Pacific emerging markets, today announced that it plans to release its unaudited second quarter 2021 financial results on Thursday, August 26, 2021, before the market opens.
 The Company will hold a conference call at 8:00 A.M. on Thursday, August 26, 2021, U.S. Eastern Time, or 8:00 P.M.
 Beijing time on the same day to discuss the financial results.
 You can read further details here

 Price records that include history of low and high prices in the period of 52 weeks can tell a lot about the stock’s existing status and the future performance.
 Presently, Chindata Group Holdings Limited shares are logging -60.21% during the 52-week period from high price, and 13.38% higher than the lowest price point for the same timeframe.
 The stock’s price range for the 52-week period managed to maintain the performance between $9.64 and $27.47.